Latino Religious Festivals: A Blend of Faith and Culture

 Lower-ClassFolk Dances, Adapted European Dances

 The influence of these dances is still felt today.
-Many modern Latin dances have roots in these European styles, adding a historical flavor to the vibrant dance culture seen in Latino religious festivals.
+Many modern Latin dances have roots in these , adding a historical flavor to the vibrant dance culture seen in Latino religious festivals.
 Whether it’s the intricate steps of the contradanza or the graceful movements of the minuet, these dances have left a lasting impression on Latin American culture.

 Major Latino Festivals